top of page

 When it comes to brands, here are a few I recommend:

-The craftsmanship on these is top class, with the right amount of spring and bristle density.
-I have been using these for a couple of years now, and despite some wear in shape from regular use, they’ve held up remarkably well and still maintain their bounce.
+Next is Rosemary & Co.
+Their ivory line is my go-to for each painting and a personal favorite.
+The craftsmanship on these brushes is top-class, with the right amount of spring and bristle density.
+I have been using these for a couple of years now.
+Despite some wear in shape from regular use, they’ve held up remarkably well and still maintain their bounce.

-The only downside is that Rosemary brushes are only available in UK, so shipping and customs can bump up the total cost a bit.
+I have restocked my brushes and just received a shipment this month, so I am good for the next couple of years now.
+The only downside is that Rosemary brushes are only available in the UK, so shipping and customs can bump up the total cost a bit.

-You can checkout the Rosemary and co brushes.
-You can use my affiliate code SHREYASFA
+You can check out the Rosemary and Co brushes.
+You can use my affiliate code SHREYASFA.

-Next is Princeton's - Aspen, is another high-quality line, which comes quite close to the rosemary brushes.
+Next is Princeton's Aspen, another high-quality line that comes quite close to the Rosemary brushes.
+They have a very well-defined shape and provide crisp edges while painting.

 Shape